ibm-functions/shell/docs/dev/plugins.md

 The names of these two files are important.
 Any other files can be named as you wish.

+## Activating a new Plugin

+To activate a new plugin, copy or symlink it so that it is placed in the `app/plugins/modules` directory.
+Then, execute `(cd dist && ./compile.js)` and reload or relaunch your Shell instance.

 ## Plugin API